Farama-Foundation/gym-docs/docs/pages/environments/atari/assault.md

 | ----------- | ----------- | -----------|
 |Assault|1|1|

 You may use the suffix "-ram" to switch to the RAM observation space.
-In v0 and v4, the suffixes "Deterministic" and "Noframeskip" are available.
+In v0 and v4, the suffixes "Deterministic" and "NoFrameskip" are available.
 These are no longer supported in v5.
 In order to obtain equivalent behavior, pass keyword arguments to `gym.make` as outlined in the general article on Atari environments.
 The versions v0 and v4 are not contained in the "ALE" namespace.
 I.e. they are instantiated via `gym.make("Assault-v0")`.